joshbegley/nyt-latest/README.md

 **What's next for the Oilers after deciding not to bring back Ken Holland as GM?**\
-`Oilers CEO Jeff Jackson said Thursday he has started to reach out to candidates to replace Holland.`\
+`Oilers CEO Jeff Jackson said he has started to reach out to candidates for the GM job but isn't in a rush to replace Holland.`\
 https://nytimes.com/athletic/5597896/2024/06/27/oilers-jeff-jackson-gm-ken-holland/

 **Biden, Trump Allies Race to Court Black Vote in Atlanta Ahead of Debate**\